Neyen108/spotify-world-charts/README.md

 # Spotify Charts Map

-Spotify Top Tracks by Region.
+Shows Spotify Top Tracks by Region.
+Also plays previews of the Top Ten most streamed songs of a region.

 ## 🛠 Installing